Is a used crib mattress safe for my baby?

 Second-hand foam or innerspring crib mattress which one is better?

-There is air around springs, so in theory, innerspring mattresses are less susceptible to mold and fungus than foam crib mattresses.
+There is the air around springs, so in theory, innerspring mattresses are less susceptible to mold and fungus than foam crib mattresses.
 But, high-quality foam mattresses are very breathable too, so that differs from model to model.

 While the inspection of both types is the same, when buying an innerspring crib mattress, examine if any springs are sticking up through the cushioning.

-Should your baby use a used crib mattress?
+So, should your baby use a used crib mattress?

 You need to aware that a second-hand crib mattress has been in use at least two to three years.
 If that doesn’t bother you if it meets all standards, and if you are satisfied with the results of your inspection I don’t see a reason why you wouldn’t use it!